siongui/go-employee-api/README.rst

 - ``GET /employees`` returns all employees in database
 - ``GET /employee/:id`` returns the employee by given id if any.
 - ``POST /employee`` creates a new employee
+- ``DELETE /employee/:id`` deletes the employee by given id if any.

 Use curl_ to try the API endpoints: